biodash/biodash.github.io/content/codeclub/01_backyard-birds/index.md

 **Let's create an RStudio Project for Code Club:**

 -   Open RStudio locally or [start an OSC RStudio Server session](/codeclub-setup/#osc-run-rstudio).
+    (*If you're at OSC*, you should see a file `0_CODECLUB.md` that's open in your top-left panel.
+You can ignore/close this file.)

 -   *If you're working locally*, create a directory wherever you like on your computer for all things Code Club.
-You can do this in R using [`dir.create()`](https://rdrr.io/r/base/files2.html), or outside of R.
+You can do this in R using [`dir.create("path/to/your/dir")`](https://rdrr.io/r/base/files2.html), or outside of R.
     (*If you're at OSC*, skip this step because you're automatically inside a Code Club-specific, personal directory.)

 -   Click `File` (top menu bar) \> `New Project`, and then select `Existing Directory`.